HMS Martin (1790): Career

 Returning to British waters, on 14 February 1797 Martin and HMS Espion captured the privateer Buonaparte in the North Sea.
 Buonaparte was armed with sixteen 6-pounder guns (eight of which she threw overboard during the chase), and one long 12-pounder gun.
 She had a crew of 110, of whom 82 were on board.
 She had sailed from Cherburg on the 1st of the month, but had captured only a sloop in ballast, which the British were able to recapture.

 While Martin was in the North Sea she also transported the Duc d'Angoulême, the future Charles X of France, from Leith to Cuxhaven.
 On 27 June Sutton's service brought him promotion to post-captain.Martin immediately came under the command of Charles Paget, under whom she was present at the Battle of Camperdown on 11 October 1797.
 There she served to repeat signals for the starboard, or weather division under Admiral Adam Duncan, who was also the overall commander.
 In 1847 the Admiralty issued the Naval General Service Medal with clasp "Camperdown" to the 298 surviving claimants from the action.

 In November 1797 Martin came under the command of Commander John Cleland; less than three months later, in January 1798, Commander William Renton replaced Cleland.
 In August, Martin captured "Three Greenland Vessels and One Dogger".
-Martin also shared in the capture on 24 October of the Dutch frigate Waakzaamheid.
-The primary captor was Sirius, which took Waakzaamheid and Furie in the Texel.
-Waakzaamheid was under the command of Senior Captain Neirrop.
+Martin also shared in the capture on 24 October of the Batavian Navy corvette Waakzaamheid.
+The primary captor was Sirius, which captured Waakzaamheid and the frigate Furie near the Texel.
+Waakzaamheid was under the command of Senior Captain Meindert van Neirop.
 She was armed with twenty-four 9-pounder guns on her main deck and two 6-pounders on her forecastle.
-She had 100 Dutch seamen aboard her, as well as 122 French troops, and was carrying 2000 stands of arms as well as other ordnance stores.
+She had 100 Batavian sailors aboard her, as well as 122 French soldiers, and was carrying 2,000 stands of arms as well as other ordnance stores.
 Waakzaamheid put up no struggle.
-The sloop Kite, and the hired armed cutter Diligente, also shared in the capture.
+The sloop Kite, and the hired armed cutter Diligent, also shared in the capture.